ngUpgraders/ng-forward/README.md

 ##### Binding Element Attributes to the Controller

-Supply an array to properties key of your config object using Angular 2 property syntax:
+Supply an array of properties key of your config object using Angular 2 property syntax:

 ```js
 @Component({